-For the past decade, we have been gathering the excess bounty of our region and distributing it to those who need it most.
+For over a decade, we have been gathering the excess bounty of our region and distributing it to those who need it most.

 Backyard Harvest works in partnership with our community to connect those with extra fresh produce and those who need it most.